shailesh-kanzariya/aws-serverless-sam-boilerplate/README.md

 # aws-serverless-sam-boilerplate
-Foundational code for AWS based Serverless projects which are primarily built upon Lambda, API Gateway, DynamoDB and SAM
+Foundational / Boilerplate code for AWS based Serverless project which primarily use Lambda, API Gateway, DynamoDB and SAM
+# Watch This Code: Work In Progress... :)